Charter Broker Marketing

 Aggregator platforms and marketplace apps are compressing broker margins by offering instant quotes and price transparency.
 Brokers who compete on price alone cannot survive against platforms with venture-capital-funded acquisition budgets and automated quoting.

-First-time charter buyers do not understand the broker value proposition.
+First-time charter customers do not understand why a broker exists.
 They search for direct charter, see operator websites, and never discover that a broker could save them time, reduce risk, and find better aircraft fit — because no broker has explained it clearly enough at the point of search.

 What we build